-Tutorial assistance may be paid to students under Chapters 30, 33, 35 and 1606.
-Tutorial assistance is not authorized for Chapter 1607 at this time.
+Tutorial assistance may be paid to students under chapters 30, 33, 35 and 1606.
+Tutorial assistance is not authorized for chapter 1607.
 Tutorial assistance helps the student pay for necessary tutoring and is a supplement to the student's regular education benefit.